SamAsEnd/SamAsEnd.github.io/_posts/2017-09-12-how-to-store-a-password.md

 An adversary can have a rainbow table for every password just by going in the key space once just like the previous one.
 Every password have the same corresponding key.

-We can also generate a rainbow table for the most used password which is economic.
+We can also generate a rainbow table for the most used passwords which is economic.

 ### Third: Depending on the cipher you are using it can leak the length of the password.